Toddler development at 2-3 years: what’s happening

 Everything toddlers have learned so far has developed their thinking.

-Your child is starting to understand concepts like time and opposites – for example, big/small and day/night.
-Your child is also starting to point to body parts based on what they do, sort objects, and match shapes and colours.
-And your child is starting to remember what some things look like – for example, apples look red and round.
+Your toddler is starting to understand concepts like time and opposites – for example, big/small and day/night.
+Your toddler is also starting to point to body parts based on what they do, sort objects, and match shapes and colours.
+And your toddler is starting to remember what some things look like – for example, apples look red and round.

-Your child solves problems by trying things out.
+Your toddler solves problems by trying things out.

 Playing and learning